Lawn Overseeding 101 | Dr. Green Lawn Care Services

 Lawn Overseeding 101: Did You Know?

-Lawn overseeding is good for lawns that suffer from weed infestation, drought stress, insect or disease damage, or that show other evidences of decline, such as bare patches.
+Lawn overseeding is good for lawns that suffer from weed infestation, drought stress, insect or disease damage, or that show other evidence of decline, such as bare patches.
 Overseeding a lawn with newer types of turfgrass is often the best way to thicken the lawn and improve its health and appearance.
-The new turf grass is better able to resist damage from drought, turf grass diseases and lawn damaging insects.
+The new turf grass is better able to resist damage from drought, turf grass diseases, and lawn-damaging insects.

-In general, lawn overseeding is most beneficial to cool-season grasses like fescue, ryegrass and Kentucky bluegrass.
+In general, lawn overseeding is most beneficial to cool-season grasses like red fescue, ryegrass, and Kentucky bluegrass.
 But certain types of warm-season grasses benefit from overseeding, too, especially in the winter when they go dormant.

 How Best to Apply Seeding?

 There’s a good reason for combining overseeding with aeration.
-The holes created by the aeration process allow good seed-to-soil contact.
-This adds seed germination.
+The liquid aeration helps create an environment where new seeds can grow and fill in any bare or thinning areas.
 Once the seed germinates, the seedlings must be kept moist with light frequent watering until they are established.
+This process typically takes up to 14 days.